rocksnow1942/ngs_server/README.md

-# Steps TO SET UP Development Environment
+# Steps To Set Up Development Environment

 ### Before started
 This for starting the development environment.
 No deployment tools such as nginx or gunicorn are installed.